DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - *TENANT_ID* and *CLIENT_ID* have been obtained from 'Retrieve Tenant and Client information' section.
     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**

-    You should get a token and by introspecting the value with this online tool [https://jwt.ms](https://jwt.ms).
-You should get:
+    You should get a token and by introspecting the value with this online tool [https://jwt.ms](https://jwt.ms) you should get:

     ```
     {